 - Standardized test scores, if required (i.e. SAT, ACT).

-- Copy of resident alien card, if applicable (permanent residents)
+- A copy of the resident alien card, if applicable (permanent residents).

-- TOEFL or TOEFL exemption form (permanent residents and international applicants)
+- The TOEFL or TOEFL exemption form (required for permanent residents and international applicants).

 - International applicants should refer to the International Student Admission section for additional requirements.

 Please see further details about credential requirements below.

 Texas Woman’s University accepts only the ApplyTexas application for undergraduate admission.
 The ApplyTexas application must be submitted online to the TWU Office of Admissions.

 Pioneer Portal allows you to track your application status and view documents received and/or still missing.

 To create a Pioneer Portal Account follow these directions.

 - Visit WebAdvisor and "Log In" via the link in the upper right corner (or access it via the link on your Pioneer Portal homepage.)